Davara: Construction and design

 Davara (Official Number 132409) was constructed in Selby by the shipbuilder Cochrane & Sons Ltd. On 6 January 1912, the trawler was launched from yard number 517.
 Christened the Davara by her owners, Mount Steam Fishing Co.
 Ltd, she was registered in the port of Fleetwood on 6 March 1912 and completed sometime later that same month.
 She had a net register tonnage of 116 and a gross register tonnage of 291.
 The trawler was 130 ft from bow to stern, with a draught of 12.5 ft and a breadth of 23.5 ft.
 Her engine consisted of a T.3-cylinder from C. D. Holmes & Co.
 Ltd.

 History

 Early service

 Following completion and registration, Davara began a fishing career off the coast of Ireland and Great Britain.
 Her service as a trawler continued for about two years uninterrupted.
-In November 1914, three months after the outbreak of World War I, the trawler was confiscated for war service by the Royal Navy and furnished for minesweeping.
+In November 1914, three months after the outbreak of World War I, the trawler was requisitioned for war service by the Royal Navy and furnished for minesweeping.
 Davara survived the war and was returned to Mount Steam Fishing Co.
 Ltd in 1919, beginning fishing duties anew.
 On 7 August 1930, the trawler was grounded on "Tiger's Tail" during the approach to Wyre Dock in Fleetwood.
 She was soon re-floated and safely proceeded into the dock.